aaiezza/assignment-return/README.md

 # Assignment Return

 This application is for returning graded student assignments efficiently and with student privacy in mind.
-The idea for the work flow comes from Dan McNabney, a lecturer in the Biology Department at the University of Rochester.

 The benefits this project may offer are (1) privacy for student grades during assignment return, (2) ease of return for a lecturer, and (3) student dishonesty prevention.